Blue cheese: Production and fermentation

 First, raw milk (either from cattle, goats or sheep) is mixed and pasteurized at 72 C for 15 seconds.
 Then, acidification occurs: a starter culture, such as Streptococcus lactis, is added in order to change lactose to lactic acid, thus changing the acidity of the milk and turning it from liquid to solid.
-The next step is coagulation, where rennet, a mixture of rennin and other material found in the stomach lining of a calf is added to solidify the milk further.
+The next step is coagulation, where rennet, a mixture of rennin and other materials found in the stomach lining of a calf is added to solidify the milk further.
 Following this, thick curds are cut typically with a knife to encourage the release of liquid or whey.
 The smaller the curds are cut, the thicker and harder the resulting cheese will become.

 After the curds have been ladled into containers in order to be drained and formed into a full wheel of cheese, the Penicillium roqueforti inoculum is sprinkled on top of the curds along with Brevibacterium linens.
-Then, the curds granules are knit in molds to form cheese loaves with a relatively open texture.
+Then, the curd granules are knit in molds to form cheese loaves with a relatively open texture.
 Next, whey drainage continues for 10–48 hours in which no pressure is applied, but the molds are inverted frequently to promote this process.
 Salt is then added to provide flavor as well as to act as a preservative so the cheese does not spoil through the process of brine salting or dry salting for 24–48 hours.
 The final step is ripening the cheese by aging it.
 When the cheese is freshly made, there is little to no blue cheese flavor development.
-Usually, a fermentation period of 60–90 days are needed before the flavor of the cheese is typical and acceptable for marketing.
+Usually, a fermentation period of 60–90 days is needed before the flavor of the cheese is typical and acceptable for marketing.

 During this ripening period, the temperature and the level of humidity in the room where the cheese is aging is monitored to ensure the cheese does not spoil or lose its optimal flavor and texture.
-In general, the ripening temperature is around eight to ten degrees Celsius with a relative humidity of 85–95%, but this may differ according to the type of blue cheese being produced.
-At the beginning of this ripening process, the cheese loaves are punctured to create small openings to allow air to penetrate and support the rich growth of the aerobic Penicillium roqueforti cultures, thus encouraging the formation of blue veins.
+In general, the ripening temperature is around 8-10 degrees Celsius with a relative humidity of 85–95%, but this may differ according to the type of cheese being produced.
+At the beginning of this ripening process, the cheese loaves are punctured to create small openings to allow air to penetrate and support the growth of the aerobic Penicillium roqueforti cultures, thereby encouraging the formation of blue veins.

 Throughout the ripening process, the total ketone content is constantly monitored as the distinctive flavor and aroma of blue cheese arises from methyl ketones (including 2-pentanone, 2-heptanone, and 2-nonanone) which are a metabolic product of Penicillium roqueforti.